huggingface/disaggregators/README.md

 ## Requirements and Installation

-`disaggregators` has been tested on Python 3.10.8.
+`disaggregators` has been tested on Python 3.8, 3.9, and 3.10.

 `pip install disaggregators` will fetch the latest release from PyPI.